-In 2018 Aquarius is in production on three projects - Dirt Music, the film adaptation of the Tim Winton novel of the same title, adapted by Jack Thorne (Solo, Wonder, Harry Potter and the Cursed Child), to be directed by Gregor Jordan (Buffalo Soldiers, Ned Kelly, Two Hands); The Unlisted, a 15 x half-hour TV series for Netflix and ABC (Australian Broadcasting Corporation); and Season 2 of The Other Guy, created by and starring Matt Okine for Stan and Hulu.
+In 2019 Aquarius is in production on three projects - Dirt Music, the film adaptation of the Tim Winton novel of the same title, adapted by Jack Thorne (Solo, Wonder, Harry Potter and the Cursed Child) and directed by Gregor Jordan (Buffalo Soldiers, Ned Kelly, Two Hands); The Unlisted, a 15 x half-hour TV series for Netflix and ABC (Australian Broadcasting Corporation); and Season 2 of The Other Guy, created by and starring Matt Okine for Stan and Hulu.

 Previous projects include: twice Archibald Prize-winner Del Kathryn Barton’s films RED starring Cate Blanchett; and Wish You Were Here starring Joel Edgerton, Felicity Price and Teresa Palmer, directed by Kieran Darcy-Smith, which opened the Sundance Film Festival in 2012 in the prestigious World Cinema Dramatic competition, and won numerous awards including the AACTA Award for Best Screenplay and the Film Critic’s Circle Award for Best Film.

 Aquarius Films is the recipient of the 2018 NSW Creative Laureate and the winner of the 2018 SPA Screen Business Export of the Year Award.